Everything you need to understand the digital world – from A to Z

 Retargeting – Retargeting is a cookie-based technology that tracks the web browsing of visitors who have previously visited a website, and entices them to revisit the site through numerous methods.
 There are 5 types of retargeting: site retargeting, search retargeting, social retargeting, email retargeting and dynamic retargeting.
 Explore the types of retargeting further >

 Responsive Web Design (RWD) – Responsive design is a web development approach that optimizes a single set of web files for optimal viewing on any device or device orientation.
 Unlike mobile sites, responsive websites typically offer a full website experience, thereby decreasing the mobile bounce rate and increasing visitor engagement.
-Explore the benefits of responsive design >

 Return on Investment (ROI) – ROI is a quantifiable performance measure that evaluates the efficiency of marketing strategies and campaigns to determine which marketing investments are valuable and which need reevaluation.